-Your Preliminary Examinations are likely to be held at Ewert House in Summertown.
-You can expect the examinations for the Final Honour Schools as well as Part C and the MSc to be held in the Examinations Schools on the High Street.
+You can expect your examinations to be held in the Examinations Schools on the High Street.
 The location of your examinations will be confirmed on your timetable.
 Please look at the screens in the foyer to find out in which room your exam is going to be sat.